fdilke/bewl/notes/idris-mazes/idris-mazes.md

 ![](images/my-maze.png){#id .class width=300 height=300px}\

-Let's output this in text mode using quarter-square graphics.
+Let's output this +in text mode using quarter-square graphics.

 Once the basic algorithm is done, it can scale up to do bigger and badder mazes.